 Give your children clear and consistent messages about the risks of tobacco use.

 Volunteer to help with prevention programs.
 If your community doesn't have one, start one.

 If your child uses tobacco, support his or her efforts to stop.
 Help with goal setting and give lots of positive feedback.

-The CDC's Office on Smoking and Health (OSH) offers parent information, media campaign resources, and a variety of tobacco-reduction educational ideas.
+The CDC's Office on Smoking and Health (OSH) offers information, resources, and a variety of tobacco-reduction educational ideas.
 OSH's goal is to reduce death and disease caused by tobacco use and secondhand smoke.
-Resources can be accessed at: www.cdc.gov/tobacco.
+You can find resources here.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR